-- 1. Calibrate the equipment to deliver droplets with a $Dv{0.5}$ of <25-45 μm and a $Dv{0.9}$ of <100 μm .
-The droplet size distribution required will depend on the aircraft altitude and the specific gravity of the compound being sprayed with guidance being provided by the chemical manufacturer.
-The nozzle type and application settings will dictate droplet size distribution and should be carefully considered. - 2.
-Build a frame to hold the mosquito bioassay cages and rotating impactor 1.5 m above the ground.
-If possible, the rotating impactor and bioassay cages should be positioned at least 1 m apart. - 3.
-Prepare the meteorological station with sensors at two heights (if possible) 5-10 m and 1.5 m. - 4.
-Prepare the boards to hold the sedimentation sampler. - 5.
-Label amber glass vials for each experimental compound, dose, species, replicate and sample number.
-The glass vials should be of an appropriate size to hold the folded sedimentation samples and slides. - 6.
-Build disposable mosquito bioassay cages. - 7.
-Prepare a label for each cage with an appropriate annotation for each experimental compound, dose, species, replicate and sample number. - 8.
-Aspirate 25 susceptible, non-blood-fed, 2-5 day old female mosquitoes into each cylindrical field cage (a minimum of two cages per sample station).
+- Prepare the meteorological station with sensors at two heights (if possible) 5-10 m and 1.5 m. - Prepare the boards to hold the sedimentation sampler. - Label amber glass vials for each experimental compound, dose, species, replicate and sample number.
+The glass vials should be of an appropriate size to hold the folded sedimentation samples and slides. - Build disposable mosquito bioassay cages. - Prepare a label for each cage with an appropriate annotation for each experimental compound, dose, species, replicate and sample number. - Aspirate 25 susceptible, non-blood-fed, 2-5-day-old female mosquitoes into each cylindrical field cage (a minimum of two cages per sample station).

-Station set up
+4.2.
+Station set-up

 - Use historical weather data to find an area that runs in line with a predominant wind direction, typically a road or opening that allows access to the sampling sites, for the transect design.
-DO NOT conduct the transect spray if the wind direction is greater than 30 degrees off the direction of the transect. - 2.
-Mark out the location of the sample station locations as per Fig 1 and Fig 2. - 3.
-Set up sample stations, placing the board holding the filter paper at the base of the station, and mount the rotating impactors loaded with appropriate slides.
+DO NOT conduct the transect spray if the wind direction is greater than 30 degrees off the direction of the transect. - Mark out the location of the sample station locations as per Figure 1 and Figure 2. - Set up sample stations, placing the board holding the filter paper at the base of the station, and mount the rotating impactors loaded with appropriate slides.

+4.3.
 Spraying Procedure

-- 1. Before the spray run, place the mosquito bioassay cages on the sample stations, and switch on the rotating impactors. - 2.
-Record the delivery characteristics of the treatment, including parameters such as discharge rate, application altitude, vehicle speed, nozzle angle and pressure. - 3.
-Record the time of the spray application, so that the relevant temperature, humidity, wind speed and direction information can be extracted from the logged data.
-Suggestion: Record in a notes section any significant events that occur throughout the experimental run and manually note the atmospheric conditions (temperature, humidity wind speed and direction) as a backup to the data logger information collection.

-- 4. Apply treatment. - 5.
-Do not conduct tests when wind direction is more than 30° from the sample line (Fig 3), in transect studies.
+- Before the spray run, place the mosquito bioassay cages on the sample stations, and switch on the rotating impactors. - Record the delivery characteristics of the treatment, including parameters such as discharge rate, application altitude, vehicle speed, nozzle angle and pressure. - Record the time of the spray application, so that the relevant temperature, humidity, wind speed and direction information can be extracted from the logged data. - Apply treatment. - Do not conduct tests when wind direction is more than 30° from the sample line (Figure 3), in transect studies.
 Correct distance accordingly for wind direction in the data recording and report.
-The sprayer is turned on a minimum of 1000 m before reaching the test area and turned off at a minimum of 1000 m beyond the test area. - 6.
-Wait for >30 mins and then start the post spray procedure of collecting samplers.
-The spray plume travels a long distance and needs to settle out from altitude, so the waiting period should reflect that.
+The sprayer is turned on a minimum of 1000 m before reaching the test area and turned off at a minimum of 1000 m beyond the test area.